KatHardy01/Analyzing-Competing-Streaming-Services/README.md

     3.2: Data visualization was performed using Matplotlub and Seaborn.
 Here, we looked at the number of movie and tv shows, the top 10 movies and TV shows, and the most popular genres to better understand why HBO Max out-performed the other streaming services.

 ### Part 4: Data Visualization of the Least Popular Streaming Service
 Lastly, we took the least popular streaming service based on the data obtained and analyzed it further.
 This was done to determined how we could possibly help improve the streaming service and see why it did so poorly in regards to IMDB rating.
+A new [CSV file](https://www.kaggle.com/datasets/arnavsmayan/netflix-userbase-dataset) was used to analyze the data.

 NOTE: Amazon Prime was considered the least popular streaming service based on the data obtained.
 However, there was not enough data available to us to properly analyze in order to determine how to improve the streaming service.
 Netflix was the second least popular in ratings.

-    4.1: A new [CSV file](https://www.kaggle.com/datasets/arnavsmayan/netflix-userbase-dataset) was uploaded, cleaned, and analyzed.
+    4.1: A new CSV file was uploaded, cleaned, and analyzed.
 It was already pretty organized so we did not have to do much.

     4.2: The data was reviewed to determine how Netflix can improve in the future and what aspects to look for:
         Demographic information: gender, age, location by country, and devices used